aaryanporwal/myblog/content/posts/no-collision-guaranteed.md

 # Designing No Collision Guarantee System.

-A data collision is defined as two or more copies of the application changing the same data item in different copies of the database at the same time.

 So for the past few days, I've been trying to build a _distributed highly scalable, no collision guaranteed URL shortening service_.

 ## The Architecture